keiranrowan/batchat/README.md

 # Batchat

-Really simple chat system that uses a single file to chat.
+Really simple chat system I wrote in middle school that uses a single file to chat.
 This allows you to put a file on a network drive and chat through the network drive.
+Obvious flaws include editing of the chat file by anyone with write access to it and the lack of privacy as it's just a plaintext file.
+This repository exists for historical reasons (nostalgia) and will not be updated.

 ## Using Chatfiles